 Winning idea in the 2nd Edition of the IN3+ Award, the project aims to improve the logistics of the production and dispatch of the PEP (Portuguese Electronic Passport) and the CC (Citizen Card), through the use of collaborative robotics to transport products between areas security, handling and operation of an automatic warehouse and sending the final products validated for dispatch.

 Based on the Industry 4.0 paradigm, it allows not only ensuring the location and safety of all valuable materials transported, but also releasing employees from heavy and automated tasks.
-Developed in partnership with the UNINOVA Research Center, Faculty of Science and Technology, Universidade Nova de Lisboa.
+Developed in partnership with the UNINOVA Research Center, NOVA School of Science and Technology.

 The ideas that won the 2nd and 3rd place were, respectively, “Manufacture of Commemorative Coins through Additive Technologies”, presented by a team of researchers from the Institute of Mechanical Engineering of the Instituto Superior Técnico, and “BlockCarPollution – Promote the use of Public and Shared Transports using Blockchain ”, presented by elements from the University of Aveiro and the company Ubiwhere.

 A new MRC (Machine Readable Code) developed in partnership with the University of Coimbra, and supported by an integrated and innovative system that prevents adulteration of products and facilitates their traceability.